-If you´ve installed WordPress locally, you´ll usually access you´re projects via the localhost.
+If you have installed WordPress locally, you will usually access your projects via the localhost.
 For example

 http://localhost/wordpress or if you´re using WordPress MultiSite

-This works fine, but it would be even better if we could use an specific domain name for each project.
+This works fine, but it would be even better if we could use a specific domain name for each project.
 That way we could access our local WordPress installs via

 http://wordpress.dev or any other name of your choice.

-Luckily that´s quite easy to set up by creating Virtual Hosts in Apache.
+Luckily that is quite easy to set up by creating Virtual Hosts with multiple IPs in Apache.

 To set up Virtual Hosts and start using your own unique domain names, follow this detailed tutorial: How to Set Up Virtual Hosts Using WAMP.